Al Bowlly: Legacy

 Bowlly's cover songs have been widely included in other forms of media.
 The Caretaker, who sampled Bowlly's music for his Everywhere at the End of Time series of albums from 2016 to 2019, has said the public believed that if Bowlly had not died during the war, he would have been "bigger than Bing Crosby," and that "he had a better voice."

 Dennis Potter's television play Moonlight on the Highway, first broadcast in the UK on 12 April 1969, focused on a young Al Bowlly fanatic attempting to blot out memories of sexual abuse via his fixation with the singer.
 Potter later featured Bowlly's music in Pennies from Heaven (1978).

 Bowlly was mentioned, and his songs were used, throughout the first few series of the British TV comedy Goodnight Sweetheart.

 Bowlly's rendition of "Midnight, the Stars and You" has been particularly used and referenced throughout varied films, appearing in The Shining, Toy Story 4, and Ready Player One.
 Some commentators specifically highlight its use in The Shinings ending scene, with HeadStuffs Luka Vukos calling it "haunting" and Screen Rant praising it as "one of the most unforgettable final shots in film history."
 The song has also been used in the 2013 video game BioShock Infinite: Burial at Sea and sampled by musician Leyland Kirby on the Caretaker's Shining-inspired album Selected Memories from the Haunted Ballroom.
 Bowlly's "It's All Forgotten Now" was also featured in The Shining ballroom scene.

 Bowlly's 1931 recording of "Hang Out the Stars in Indiana" with Ray Noble & The New Mayfair Dance Orchestra, featured in Bruce Robinson's 1987 British comedy film, Withnail and I.

-Richard Thompson wrote a song entitled "Al Bowlly's In Heaven", sung from the perspective of a homeless British Second World War veteran reminiscing of his times as a soldier and the pleasures of Bowlly's music, drawing a contrast with his difficulties in adjusting to postwar life afterward.
+Richard Thompson wrote a song titled "Al Bowlly's In Heaven", sung from the perspective of a homeless British Second World War veteran reminiscing of his times as a soldier and the pleasures of Bowlly's music, drawing a contrast with his difficulties in adjusting to postwar life afterward.
 The song was included on Thompson's 1985 album Daring Adventures.
 The song has been a staple of his live set ever since and is included on many of his live releases.

 A sample of "My Woman", recorded by Bowlly with Lew Stone in November 1932, appeared on White Town's UK chart topper "Your Woman" (1997).

 Bowlly's rendition of the song "Guilty" was used in the Jean-Pierre Jeunet film Amélie (2001).

 Bowlly's work particularly lives on in the Everywhere at the End of Time community, where several fan albums, such as The Overlook's Colorado Lounge Section, feature many songs by Bowlly.
 The analog horror community also uses many of Bowlly's songs, such as The Walten Files and Battington's Harmony and Horror series.